Nose Job San Antonio

-Understanding Rhinoplasty and Nose Job Surgery in San Antonio with Dr. Jose Barrera
+Understanding Rhinoplasty and Nose Job San Antonio with Dr. Jose Barrera

 The appearance of the nose is the result of a complex relationship between a soft tissue envelope and a bony and cartilaginous skeleton.
 Nasal airway support is largely affected by the bone and cartilage framework underneath the skin.

 The soft tissue envelope is like a tent.
 The shape and contour result from the interaction between the soft tissue envelope and the underlying scaffold.
 If we remove the external fabric of the tent, we will see the scaffold underneath.

 The soft tissue envelope is thicker superiorly and inferiorly, and thinnest over the midportion of the nose.